1. Purpose/Abstract

 - Maintain and issue the Subcontracting Handbook, describing the responsibilities and expectations of both subcontractors and the University

-- Provide support with the financial claims process and clearance
+- Provide support with the financial claims process and clearance.

 3.5.
 Financial Arrangements

-At the start of the academic year, subcontractors are provided with a schedule as part of the procedure's manual, which sets out deadlines for submission of paperwork, release of financial and learner reports and approximate payment dates.
-A financial reconciliation income tracker is sent to individual subcontractors showing all learners qualifying for payment in the period.
 All subcontractors must be set up as a supplier on the eFinance Portal in order to receive payments.
 Payments are made within 30 days of receipt of approved invoice.

 3.6.
 Contingency Planning

-All learners undertaking training programmes with providers subcontracted by University of Derby remain our responsibility.
+All learners undertaking training programmes with providers subcontracted by the University of Derby remain our responsibility.
 In the event of the following situations, we remain responsible for making alternative arrangements for the delivery of education and training:

 - University of Derby withdraws or terminates a subcontract arrangement, or